kazuotani14/iLQR/README.md

 * [Matlab code for paper](https://www.mathworks.com/matlabcentral/fileexchange/52069-ilqg-ddp-trajectory-optimization)
 * [Best intro to iLQR](https://studywolf.wordpress.com/2016/02/03/the-iterative-linear-quadratic-regulator-method/)

-This was mainly for educational purposes.
+This was mainly for educational purposes, to see how fast a naive implementation would be.
 If you are here looking for a fast reliable implementation, use this: <https://github.com/jgeisler0303/DDP-Generator>